oauth-entra-id/oauth-entra-id/README.md

 - `apps/server-fastify/.env`

 Each project includes an `.env.example` file that you can copy to `.env` and fill in the required values.

-## Contributing 🤝

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have any recommendations on how to improve the project or fix bugs.